Water System UpGRADES

 Click the map below to see how we're putting your water bill to work in 2019.

 A Distribution System Improvement Charge (DSIC) is a small surcharge on top of current water rates to cover the cost of certain water infrastructure replacement and reliability projects that the Public Service Commission determined to be appropriate and in the public interest.
 A DSIC allows for up-front PSC review and approval of our compmany’s proposed infrastructure replacement and reliability projects each year, and then provides a way for all customers, who ultimately benefit from these investments, to make very small payments toward them each month.

-In 2018, customers will pay a 3.15 percent surcharge on their monthly bills to help fund water system improvements.
+In 2018, customers paid a 3.15 percent surcharge on their monthly bills to help fund water system improvements.
 This amount translates to approximately $1.50 for the average residential customer’s monthly water bill.

 Why capital investments are so important

 According to the 2017 Report Card by the American Society of Civil Engineers, West Virginia has $1.16 billion in drinking water infrastructure needs and $3.26 billion in wastewater infrastructure needs over the next 20 years.
 We are jeopardizing our quality of life today and for future generations if we fail to properly maintain this vital infrastructure.
 That’s why West Virginia American Water, with an approximately 4,200-mile network of water and sewer main across the state, proactively replaces aging pipe and upgrades our facilities to continue to deliver reliable service, high-quality water and fire protection.